 Base64 encoded public key used for signing requests.
 Requirements for cryptographic algorithms and more details can be found in our documentation

-request to /auth/signing
+/auth/signing

 Delete public key used to sign API requests